When and where to order the OnePlus 6

 When can you order it?

-The OnePlus 6 in midnight black and mirror black will be available starting May 22.
+The OnePlus 6 in midnight black and mirror black is now available.
 The silk white model will be available starting June 5.

 OnePlus also announced the OnePlus Bullets Wireless headphones, which will be available in late June for $69 or £69 (that's about AU$90 converted).